 5. Supporting Children Potentially at Greater Risk of Harm

-Whilst all children should be protected, Chevening (St Botolph's) CE Primary School acknowledge that some groups of children are potentially at greater risk of harm.
+• Whilst all children should be protected, Ellington Infant School acknowledge that some groups of children are potentially at greater risk of harm.
 This can include the following groups.

 5.1 Safeguarding children with Special Educational Needs or Disabilities (SEND)